 Working with your healthcare team

-When it comes to your health, think of yourself and your doctors, nurses and pharmacist as partners.
-Your healthcare team can help you best if they know how you are feeling.
-Regular appointments and checkups provide important information to help them do the following:
+When it comes to your health, think of yourself, your doctors, nurses and pharmacist as a team.
+This healthcare team can work together best if they know how you are feeling, so be open about what you are going through.